tna007/event-express/README.md

 # iknow-backend
-iknow summer project Node js backend
+iknow summer project Expressjs backend
 This is a backend exposing API endpoints
 /events that returns the list of events happening in Helsinki